bessagroup/f3dasm/README.md

 * Current created and developer: [M.P. van der Schelling](https://github.com/mpvanderschelling/) (M.P.vanderSchelling@tudelft.nl)

 The Bessa research group at TU Delft is small...
 At the moment, we have limited availability to help future users/developers adapting the code to new problems, but we will do our best to help!

-## Referencing

-If you use or edit our work, please cite at least one of the appropriate references:

-[1] Bessa, M. A., Bostanabad, R., Liu, Z., Hu, A., Apley, D. W., Brinson, C., Chen, W., & Liu, W. K. (2017).
-A framework for data-driven analysis of materials under uncertainty: Countering the curse of dimensionality.
-Computer Methods in Applied Mechanics and Engineering, 320, 633-667.

-[2] Bessa, M. A., & Pellegrino, S. (2018).
-Design of ultra-thin shell structures in the stochastic post-buckling range using Bayesian machine learning and optimization.
-International Journal of Solids and Structures, 139, 174-188.

-[3] Bessa, M. A., Glowacki, P., & Houlder, M. (2019).
-Bayesian machine learning in metamaterial design: fragile becomes super-compressible.
-Advanced Materials, 31(48), 1904845.

-[4] Mojtaba, M., Bostanabad, R., Chen, W., Ehmann, K., Cao, J., & Bessa, M. A. (2019).
-Deep learning predicts path-dependent plasticity.
-Proceedings of the National Academy of Sciences, 116(52), 26414-26420.

 ## Community Support